thelonggamejournal/thelonggamejournal.github.io/index.md

 Sometimes a second set of eyes and a simple plan make all the difference.

 That’s what I’m here for.

-I’ve made plenty of money mistakes myself.
-If what I’ve learned can save you time, stress, or money, I’m happy to help.
+<span style="color:red;">I’ve made plenty of money mistakes myself.
+If what I’ve learned can save you time, stress, or money, I’m happy to help.</span>

+The Long Game Journal will leverage Ramsey best practices to create a practical framework for:
+   Building stability,
+   Eliminating debt, and
-This is a practical framework for building stability, eliminating debt, and thinking long-term about money.
+   Thinking long-term about money.

-Please check out the tabs above for focused information :)